Warren, Michigan Therapists

 For those 12 and older living in the greater Detroit area, 10.1% are classified as having a substance abuse disorder, which is higher than the national average of 9%.
 Unfortunately, this goes along with the statistic of 66% of those with substance abuse problems also exhibiting psychological illness.

-6.9% of those 18 years or older also experienced a major depressive episode in the past year, and Michigan’s state rankings for adult prevalence of mental illness held at 24th overall nationally for 2017.
+6.9% of those 18 years or older also experienced a major depressive episode in the past year and Michigan’s state rankings for the adult prevalence of mental illness held at 24th overall nationally for 2017.

 Warren’s Unique Mental Health Concerns

-When it comes to causes of mental illness in Warren, there are some weather, crime, and social economic status factors which are unique to the region which likely have an effect:
+When it comes to causes of mental illness in Warren, some weather, crime, and social economic status factors are unique to the region which likely has an effect:

 - With its cold, dry winters and near year-round overcast skies, the weather in Warren can add to the prevalence of depression in the region.
 This may be in connection with Seasonal Affective Disorder (SAD), which studies show is a real factor for those living in gloomy weather conditions.

 - Crime in the city was also at 7% as of 2016, which is 40.2% above the national average.
 This also has an effect on mental health in the region.